mattbaker/pipboyspec/communication.md

 ## Data Stream Format

-Data is streamed via the TCP connection, bi-directionally, between the Server and the App.
+Data is streamed via the TCP connection, bi-directionally, between the server and the app.
 All data is [little-endian](https://en.wikipedia.org/wiki/Endianness).

 The stream is composed of individual Messages of the form: